-What We Like: Minces garlic. stainless steel cutting surface
+What We Love: Minces garlic, stainless steel cutting surface

-What We Don't Like: Not dishwasher-safe, multiple parts may be misplaced
+What We Don't Love: Not dishwasher-safe, multiple parts may be misplaced

 Length: 3 inches | Material: Stainless steel, BPA-free plastic | Type: Compartment | Dishwasher Safe: No

-What We Like: Crushes and peels whole cloves, comes with a cleaning tool
+What We Love: Crushes and peels whole cloves, comes with a cleaning tool

-What We Don't Like: Aluminum finish may degrade over time with washing
+What We Don't Love: Aluminum finish may degrade over time with washing

 Length: 6.4 inches | Material: Aluminum | Type: Flip handle | Dishwasher Safe: Yes, but hand wash recommended

 We still love the comfortable and durable OXO Good Grips garlic press (view at Amazon).
-If you're looking for a single-piece press, the ergonomic Vettora Garlic Press Rocker (view at Amazon) is simply designed and straightforward to use.
+If you're looking for a single-piece press, the Joseph Joseph Garlic Rocker (view at Amazon) is simply designed and straightforward to use.